 I found the Chrome extension super user-friendly and easy to use.
 The only problem was that when I tried to perform more heavy tasks, the Chrome extension sometimes froze.
 Luckily, it was very rare.

-Join 700+ to receive an SEO tool review from my YouTube channel weekly, which I’ll share with you.
+Join 800+ other website owners to receive a weekly SEO video from my YouTube channel, which I’ll share.

 And on top of that, an actionable SEO tip every week.